Visit Transition to Adulthood for more resources on the transition process.

 Are there special education services for an adult with a disability who didn’t complete high school?

 Adult learners with disabilities, ages 18 to 26, retain their right to special education if they have not received a regular high school diploma.
 This includes young adults who are enrolled in adult education, alternative education, and transition programs.

 - FAPE for Adult Learners MDE guidance that establishes the requirements and defines who is responsible for implementing the requirements for adult learners, including to Child Find, Evaluation, Programs and Services, and funding.

 What is a Summary of Performance?

-When a student exits the school system, either by obtaining a diploma or aging out, schools must provide them with a Summary of Performance (SOP) to assist in the process of transitioning to post school activities.
+When a student with an IEP exits the school system, either by obtaining a diploma or aging out, schools must provide them with a Summary of Performance (SOP) to assist in the process of transitioning to post school activities.
 The Summary of Performance is a summary of the their academic achievement and functional performance, and includes recommendations on how to assist the student in meeting post-secondary goal.

-What considerations should go into postsecondary education?
+What considerations should go into planning a college/career path?